pc2/mollyguardctl-py3.6/README.md

 # mollyguardctl
 A suite to mollyguard your server to prevent accidental shutdowns, reboots, suspends etc. and to auto-decrypt a potential LUKS root volume on boot.

+This is a fork of (conqp/mollyguardctl)[https://github.com/conqp/mollyguardctl] made to run on our HPC-Clusters.
+Thank you @conqp.

+This fork is modified to run with Python 3.6 packaged with RHEL.
+See the file `TESTS.md` to check whats working or not.
+You are probably better of using the original if you don't need to use Python 3.6.

 ## Configuration
 `mollyguardctl` is configured via `/etc/mollyguardctl.conf`.